How to Stop Enabling Grown Children

 It is important to stop enabling grown children for a variety of reasons.
 Enabled children eventually grow accustomed to life running smoothly and getting everything that they want.
 These children may begin to act as if they are constantly owed something.
 If adult children are constantly bestowed with things that they have not earned, they may become demanding and expect to receive what they do not deserve.

 If parents are constantly shielding them from harm, adult children will never get an opportunity to experience or grapple with hardship, which can be a valuable tool for gaining perspective and learning life skills.[3]
-When there is no chance to face adversity, children are not afforded the opportunity to develop and learn coping strategies to manage life’s disappointments.
+When there is no chance to face adversity, children are not allowed to develop and learn coping strategies to manage life’s disappointments.
 If an individual never acquires these mechanisms of coping, they are rendered powerless against life’s storms.

 These people are likely to have a difficult time functioning in the real world, as they are ill-equipped to handle everyday responsibilities and challenges.
 Adult children may have trouble managing their finances, going grocery shopping, or cleaning, especially if their parents have always performed these tasks for them.